RedR: RedR Australia

-Country Programmes
+Historical Country Programmes

-RedR UK has country programmes in Sudan, South Sudan, Kenya and Pakistan.
-These programmes have been set up in response to the ongoing humanitarian crises in these regions and the needs of the various humanitarian organisations operating there.
-With high levels of insecurity, there is a focus on security training for aid agencies working in the field.
+RedR UK has had country programmes in Sudan, South Sudan, Kenya and Pakistan.
+These programmes responded to the ongoing humanitarian crises in these regions and the needs of the various humanitarian organisations operating there.

 Pakistan

-RedR set up a new training programme in Islamabad in 2010 to support the humanitarian community within the country following the ongoing internal conflict in the North-West of the country.
+RedR established a programme in Islamabad in 2010 to support the humanitarian community within the country following the ongoing internal conflict in the North-West of the country.
 This follows a previous programme set up in response to the 2005 earthquake, which ran until June 2006.

-Courses currently delivered focus on security management, humanitarian training and humanitarian practice and principles.
+Although the office closed in 2017, RedR UK has continued to work in Pakistan, including a learning programme for volunteers in response to the 2022 flooding.

 Sudan

 RedR established its Sudan Programme in 2005, specialising in safety and security training for aid workers due to the ongoing conflict in Darfur.
-It provides Staff Welfare and Critical Incident Training to humanitarian staff to help workers move on from traumatic experiences faced in insecure environments.
-As well as security training, RedR delivers a range of courses aimed at improving the capacity of both local and international aid agencies.
+As well as security training, RedR delivered a range of courses aimed at improving the capacity of both local and international aid agencies until the office closed in 2020.

 South Sudan

-RedR UK set up a new operation in South Sudan in preparation for the country's separation from Sudan in July 2011.
-The training programme is based in the capital Juba and is unique to the country.
+RedR UK operated in South Sudan July 2011 to February 2014 in preparation for the country's separation from Sudan, with a training programme based in the capital Juba.

-East Africa
+Kenya

 RedR UK opened its humanitarian training centre in Nairobi, Kenya in September 2011.
 This was in response to the Horn of Africa Food Crisis in the summer of 2011.
 Funds for the project were raised partly through RedR's East Africa Appeal.